The Guidance Tag

 - Technical users can define structure, constraints, and must-keep details close to the source.

-- Non-technical users can describe audience, tone, and expected outcomes in plain language.
+- Non-technical users can describe audience, tone, and expected results in plain language.

 Because the instructions stay with the file or folder, the process remains understandable even for people who are new to the codebase.